wuyic1/F-siteProject/README.md

                -verbose
 ```

-This command performs site prediction (Model 1) and molecular reconstruction with fluorinated groups (Model 2), based on your test input.
+This command performs site prediction (Stage 1) and molecular reconstruction with fluorinated groups (Stage 2), based on your test input.